 All staff development activities in Santa Ana Unified School District are focused on increasing student learning and proficiency.
-During the 2018-19 school year, our school is focused on the successful implementation of the AVID program.
+During the 2019-20 school year, Edison School is focused on the successful implementation of the AVID program.
 The program is embedded in all classrooms K-5.
 Professional development on the program began in the summer of 2017/2018 school year and is focused throughout the school year to include attending workshops and program planning for teachers.
-Professional Development is also focused on math instruction.
-All teachers have attended math training on the new math curriculum and are participating in workshops and planning with colleagues throughout the school year.
-ELA/ELD professional development throughout the school year, 2018/2019, is a focus for the teaching staff.
+Professional Development is also focused on reading instruction.
+All teachers have attended ELA training on the new reading curriculum and are participating in workshops and planning with colleagues throughout the school year.
+ELA/ELD professional development throughout the school year, 2019/2020, is a focus for the teaching staff.
 All teachers are attending workshops on literacy and ELD with utilizing the newly adopted curriculum and teachers are provided instructional planning time with colleagues.

 Santa Ana Unified School District offers supplemental training and support for new and ongoing program implementation.
 Training activities take place throughout the school year, after school, and during the summer and generally focus on curriculum, teaching strategies, and methodologies.
-During the 2017-18 school year, district training opportunities focused on the following:
+District training opportunities focused on the following: